Spin stiffness and resilience phase transition in a noisy toric-rotor code: Spin stiffness and a resilience order parameter

-According to our argument about behavior of the probability function in different phases, it is expected that $\lambda$ equals zero in the decoherent phase, while it takes a nonzero value in the coherent phase; therefore, it serves as a suitable order parameter.
-As shown in Fig.~\ref{P7}, we plot this order parameter by substituting different values of $\rho_s$ into the probability function, with reference to Fig.~\ref{P5}.
-It shows that coherence in the logical subspace is close to $1$ in the coherent phase and then drops to zero at the critical point of $\sigma_c$.
-In other words, in the coherent phase, the topological sectors show resilience to noise, while in the decoherent phase, they become completely mixed.
-Accordingly, we may refer to the above phase transition as a resilience phase transition, and we call $\lambda$ a resilience order parameter.
-On the other hand, we also recall Eq.~(\ref{wket}) where $e^{-i\phi}$ is the eigenvalue of logical operator $T_x$ corresponding to $|\Psi_{\phi ,0}\rangle$.
-In this regard, we interpret $\lambda$ as the expectation value of the logical operator $\frac{T_x +T_x ^\dagger}{2}$, evaluated in the logical subspace.
-In particular, non-locality of the above operator implies that nature of the phase transition is topological.
-In other words, we have found a correspondence between classical and quantum topological orders where we map a classical topological order parameter (spin stiffness) to a quantum topological order parameter.
+Notice that $\lambda=0$ corresponds to a uniform probability distribution which implies a complete decoherence in the logical subspace of the code while $\lambda=1$ corresponds to a single-value probability distribution $\delta_{\phi ,0}$ which implies a full coherence.
+On the other hand, according to our argument about the behavior of the probability distribution in the two phases, it is expected that $\lambda$ vanishes in the fully decoherent phase, while it takes a nonzero value in the partially coherent phase; it therefore serves as a suitable order parameter.
+As shown in Fig.~\ref{P7}, we plot this order parameter using the values of $\rho_s$ obtained from Fig.~\ref{P5}.
+It shows that $\lambda$ satisfies $0< \lambda < 1$ throughout the partially coherent phase and then drops discontinuously to zero at the critical point $\sigma_c$.
+In other words, in the partially coherent phase, the topological sectors retain partial resilience to noise, while in the fully decoherent phase, they become completely mixed.
+Accordingly, we refer to the above phase transition as a resilience phase transition, and we call $\lambda$ a resilience order parameter.
+We further recall Eq.~(\ref{wket}), in which $e^{-i\phi}$ is the eigenvalue of the logical operator $T_x$ corresponding to $|\Psi_{\phi,0}\rangle$.
+In this regard, $\lambda$ is also equal to the expectation value of the logical operator $\frac{T_x + T_x^\dagger}{2}$, evaluated with respect to the zero-syndrome postselected density matrix.
+In particular, the non-locality of this operator implies that the nature of the phase transition is topological.
+In other words, we have found a correspondence between classical and quantum topological order, in which a classical topological order parameter (the spin stiffness) is mapped to a quantum topological order parameter.